CaseyDonahue/sizing-v2/README.md

   The percent match is created by comparing the above distance values to the farthest possible distance for the user in question.
 This is found by comparing the new complete set of datapoints back to the original base set, and this time finding the maximum euclidean distance.
 This becomes the denominator of a fraction where the numerator is the distance between the current user and the reviewers.
 This entire fraction represents the difference between the user and the reviewer, so to get the percent match, it is subtracted from 1 like below:
 ![Fraction](https://www.dropbox.com/s/k9s7kodaemgu3hk/Screen%20Shot%202019-07-30%20at%204.25.25%20PM.png?raw=true)

-This equation creates the percent match value presented to the user when the look at that reviewer's picture which is also the last output of the code.
+This equation, the last in the code, calculates the percent match between any two users of the platform.